What Is Valor in Poker?

 Hand Example

+BTN has the option to c-bet flop.
 Here we can see the GTO strategy for BTN.
 The optimal strategy for BTN is to overbet or check.
 This strategy maximizes the value of BTN’s nutted hands.
 Strong top pair+ hands overperform with this strategy.
 Conversely, middle pair and pocket pairs tend to bet less frequently because they don’t retain much equity when called, and don’t fold hands that can easily outdraw them.
 Thus, they check back more often (unless accompanied by a draw) to get one street closer to showdown.
-Third pair (6x) is actually a semibluff here!
+Third pair (6-x) is actually a semi-bluff here!

 Let’s compare the strategy to BTN’s equity realization:

 Hands with high equity realization, such as strong top pair+, flush draws, or gutshots, tend to have high valor.
-As a result, these hands outperform their equity and can bet multiple streets for value or outdraw the opponent’s range in the case of the semibluffs.
+As a result, these hands outperform their equity and can bet multiple streets for value or outdraw the opponent’s range in the case of the semi-bluffs.

-BTN only c-bets 40% of the time here, but sets and 2 pairs are bet frequently.
-These are high valor hands because they are often the best hand and we can value bet two or three streets quite often.
+These are high-valor hands because they are often the best hand and we can value bet two or three streets quite often.
 These are pure value hands: our EV goes up when we bet and get called or raised.

 Now let’s filter for top pair: